jwillinghalpern/fm_rainbow_log/README.md

 # fmrl -d
 ```

-watch in Documents directory for only errors and warnings:
+watch Import.log in your local Documents directory for only errors and warnings:

 ```bash
 fmrl --docs-dir --errors-only --warnings-only